Which of the following best describes constitutional isomers? | Channels for Pearson+

 1

-Option analysis: The correct description of constitutional isomers is 'Molecules with the same molecular formula but different connectivity of atoms'.
+Select the correct description: Choose the option that matches the definition of constitutional isomers, which is 'Molecules with the same molecular formula but different connectivity of atoms.'

-Conclude the explanation: Constitutional isomers differ in how atoms are connected, leading to different structural arrangements despite having the same molecular formula.

 Watch next